 Since the implementation of the smoke-free by-law, four fines and countless warnings have been issued to smokers.

 Smoking counts in high profile areas over a 2 hour period have shown smoking rates at less than 0.5%

 - NRT vending machines – sales of NRT remain steady from the vending machines.

-- We now have multiple types of NRT delivery available to patients on the ward.
+- We now have multiple types of NRT delivery available to patients who smoke on the ward.